Vineyard Hotel: Our full report

 Nestling in six acres of beautifully landscaped indigenous gardens, it's possible to stroll along pathways in the Vineyard's grounds which follow the Liesbeeck River, and spot hadeda ibis and giant tortoises (a huge hit with children) on the lawns.
 A 'Garden and Bird Guide' is available in each room for you to take as you amble through the gardens, helping you to identify the local flora and birdlife.

 The Vineyard Hotel is a mix of modern contemporary design built around an old historical house dating back to 1799 and is constantly being updated to keep up with current hotel trends.

 Myoga restaurant, which is independently owned, is also in the main building, overlooking the gardens with views towards Table Mountain.
 Here you will be offered lunch and dinner in more modern surroundings, sampling 'global fusion' cuisine ranging from Mediterranean mezes to eastern style.
-This restaurant was included in Conde Nast Travellers 'Hot List' for 2008.

 Most of the rooms in the main part hotel are divided into either: mountain-facing rooms – with views over the gardens towards Table Mountain; or courtyard-facing rooms, which look onto an open-air Japanese-style courtyard.
 The lush tropical trees and vegetation, and water-features, make this a calm and tranquil setting to look out onto.

 The Vineyard Hotel's room types are: